-In May 2024, we initiated a further workforce reduction, and we may undertake further similar cost-saving initiatives, which may include additional restructuring or workforce reductions.
+In May and September 2024, we initiated further workforce reductions, and we may undertake further similar cost-saving initiatives, which may include additional restructuring or workforce reductions.
 These types of cost-reduction activities can be complex and result in unintended consequences and costs, including decreased employee morale, loss of institutional knowledge and expertise and adversely impact our business.